Product • Wellhead SCADA

 Plans That Scale From First Well to Full Field

-Merobix is offered in Starter, Professional, and Enterprise plans — flat and all-inclusive, with no per-tag, per-client, or per-protocol fees, so monitoring well 41 does not require a budget meeting.
+Merobix is offered in Starter, Professional, and Enterprise plans - custom-quoted to your operation and flat once scoped, with no per-tag, per-client, or per-protocol fees, so monitoring well 41 does not require a budget meeting.
 Enterprise adds hot standby redundancy, enterprise authentication (LDAP, SAML, RADIUS, FIDO2) with SIEM integration, historian federation, and integrations with SAP, Maximo, ServiceNow, PagerDuty, AWS IoT, Azure IoT, Kafka, and Tableau.
-The full feature matrix is on the plans page; pricing is custom-quoted for your well count — request a demo and a quote in the same conversation.
+The full feature matrix is on the plans page - request a demo and a quote in the same conversation.

 Frequently Asked Questions